Iran's atomic energy organization says e-mail was hacked, state media says | Headlines

 Iran's atomic energy organization says e-mail was hacked, state media says

-Iran's atomic energy organization said that an e-mail server belonging to one of its subsidiaries was hacked from a foreign country, leading to some information being published online, state media reported on Sunday.
-An Iranian hacking group, Black Reward, said in a statement published on Twitter that it had released hacked information relating to Iranian nuclear activities.
+(Adds group's Oct.
+21 threat to release hacked information) DUBAI, Oct 23 (Reuters) - Iran's atomic energy organization said that an e-mail server belonging to one of its subsidiaries had been hacked from a foreign country and information published online, state media reported on Sunday.

 - Country: